zhongyi-zhang/open-service-broker-azure/docs/migrate-from-masb/mssql.md

 ***Note***: this guidance is specially for existing server scenario.
 Straighter, the SQL Databases created by MASB must be on a server whose credentials are provided from MASB manifest.

+## Overview

+The migration involves two services from MSSQL module: [azure-sql-12-0-dbms-registered service](../modules/mssql.md#service-azure-sql-dbms-registered) and [azure-sql-12-0-database-from-existing service](../modules/mssql.md#service-azure-sql-from-existing).
+The former is a "parent" service to carry the latter -- a "child" service, which is the service instance management model in OSBA to expose two-layers Azure services.

+In the application side, You will need to duplicate the application for smooth migration.

 ## Steps

 ### Create azure-sql-12-0-dbms-registered service instance by OSBA

-OSBA doesn't support to provide existing servers' credentials from manifest and create database on them.
+OSBA doesn't support providing existing servers' credentials from manifest and create database on them.
 Instead, it provides **azure-sql-12-0-dbms** service to create SQL servers and you can create database on the server by **azure-sql-12-0-database** service.
 The service **azure-sql-12-0-dbms-registered** is a service using your existing Azure SQL server.
 It does NOT CREATE new server in provisioning and does NOT DELETE the server in deprovisioning.
 You can run the following CF CLI command to create a instance of it:

 ```
 cf create-service azure-sql-12-0-dbms-registered dbms <sql-server-instance-name> -c '{